AndrasKovacs/staged-fusion/README.md

 Let's look at the same in 2LTT.
 Here, there is no single `Bool` type; we need two types if we want to use `Bool` both at runtime and at compile time.
 So we have `Bool0 :: Type0` and `Bool1 :: Type1`.
-We define a "serialization" function
+We define a "serialization" function first.
+Note that we call it `lower` even though in TH it's called `lift`.
-first:

     lower :: Bool1 -> Up Bool0
 	lower True1  = [||True0||]
 	lower False1 = [||False0||]

-This could be overloaded using a typeclass, the same way as `Language.Haskell.TH` does.
-Then the definitions:
+This could be overloaded using a typeclass, the same way as in TH.
+Then the
+definitions:

     e :: Up Bool0
 	e = let b = True1 in [|| $$(lower b) ||]